Quantumrunner/ValkyriePerils/README.md

 Check out the  Descent [Community Rules Reference Guide (CRRG)](https://descent-community.org/index.php/crrg/) for more details regarding perils.

-Valkyrie contains minor, major and deadly perils.
+Valkyrie contains three forms of perils:

+- minor
+- major
+- deadly

 **Minor perils** only have a minor negative effect for the heroes.
 **Major perils** only have can have heavy negative effects for the heroes and kill heroes if the heroes are not well prepared.